raycast/extensions/extensions/authy/README.md

 Q: I got `corrupted` OTP for ALL of my records

-A: That means extension the couldn't decrypt any of your OTPs, The likely cause is that your Authy Backup Password is incorrect.
+A: That means the extension couldn't decrypt any of your OTPs, The likely cause is that your Authy Backup Password is incorrect.
 Please check or reset the password.

+Q: Can I export data that using by the extension?

+A: Yes.
+Use Export Tokens action (⌘ + K ⇒ ⌘ + E on any of OTPs)